ynngliu/AES/README.md

 * Output intermediate layers
 * Import the word embedding from outside
 * Freeze the word embedding layers

-* Add proper metrics to show the easiness of training process
+* Add proper metrics to evaluate the training process

 * Transfer learning using partially import and freeze layers
+* Train ICNALE, KAGGLE or the Combined dataset and learn to score the ept data

+* Fine tune hyper parameters